shivam-khode01/Global-News-RSS-Reader/README.md

 - 🌍 Detects the language of each article summary
 - 💾 Saves aggregated data to both JSON and CSV files simultaneously
 - 🔄 Removes duplicate articles based on title and URL
+- 📊 Enhanced summary data available in both CSV and JSON formats
-- 📊 Provides a summary CSV with counts per country
+- 📈 Formatted summary with article counts and historical data ranges
 - 🌐 **Bonus:** Flask API with pagination and filters
 - ⬇️ **Bonus:** API endpoints to export JSON and CSV files directly